• Home

 The neural network has an input layer, an output layer, and multiple hidden layers, each with multiple nodes.
 It's these nodes that compute what words should follow on from the input, and different nodes have different weights.
 For example, if the input string contains the word "Apple," the neural network will have to decide to follow up with something like "Mac" or "iPad," something like "pie" or "crumble," or something else entirely.
 When we talk about how many parameters an LLM has, we're basically comparing how many layers and nodes there are in the underlying neural network.
 In general, the more nodes, the more complex the text a model is able to understand and generate.

 Of course, an AI model trained on the open internet with little to no direction sounds like the stuff of nightmares.
 And it probably wouldn't be very useful either, so at this point, LLMs undergo further training and fine-tuning to guide them toward generating safe and useful responses.
-One of the major ways this works is by adjusting the weights of the different nodes, though there are other aspects of it too.
+One of the major ways this works is by adjusting the weights of the inputs and outputs of different nodes, though there are other aspects of it too.

 Infographic showing how natural language processing works